 No prizes for spotting that this trip was made on an e-bike, very handy if your legs get a wee bit tired on some of the hilly sections of the Kilberry Loop.
 This circuit shows off some of the best scenery in Argyll and offers the alternative of a 28 mile ‘long-cut’ instead of the direct, 10mile route between the hostel and Tarbert, part of the Sustrans Caledonia Way (NCR78).

 December 2020: Crinan Canal Makeover

 It seems even the contractors are keen to make the most of lock-down.
 This project aims to improve the lock system along part of the famous Crinan Canal which links theold fishing village of Ardrishaig to the picturesque village of Crinan, also known as Scotland’s most beautiful short-cut.
 If all goes to plan it will be restored to its former glory by April 2021(but not yet at the end of May!)

 January 2021: getting ready to take the plunge

 The water was so clear and inviting, just a pity it was so very cold (6 degrees!), wetsuits were such a great invention!
-As well as wild swimming, this bay just opposite the hostel, is very handy for taking a trip on your Stand Up Paddle-board or kayak, you can even launch from the garden area beside the hostel.
+As well as wild swimming, this bay just opposite the hostel, is very handy for taking a trip on your Stand Up Paddle-board or kayak, and at high tide you can even launch from the garden area beside the hostel.

 February 2021: Doggy Gym

 There are so many fabulous places for dog walks, but can you spot the 'hostel hound' who decided that he needed a bit more of a workout on the outdoor gym equipment in the woodland park a few miles from the hostel.
 There are also lots of trails for walkers and runners with or without dogs!

 March 2021: crossing Ellary estate